hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ---

 <div class="tldr">I prototyped a method to identify and track narrative framings across various corpora (e.g. news articles, TV news, radio programs, parliamentary debates, court decisions).
-The ambition is to support effective advocacy in their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and shifts and surfacing outlets/journalists to prioritize.
+The ambition is to support effective advocacy organisations in both their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and surfacing outlets/journalists to prioritize.

 This post includes two illustrative examples: one on air pollution in Indonesia and one on animal welfare in Canada.
 </div>